Environmental Biotechnology: Revolutionizing better Sustainability in 2024

 4. Managing Algal Blooms

-• Biomanipulation: introducing certain algae or bacteria species to restrict the population of dangerous algal species by preying on them or competing with them.
+• Biomanipulation: introducing some kinds of algae or bacteria to balance out harmful algal species by consuming them, or outcompeting them.

 5. Ecological Farming in Dry Areas

-Biotechnology has proved crucial in advancing sustainable agriculture in arid and semi-arid areas.
+Biotechnology has contributed significantly to sustainable agriculture in arid and semi-arid systems.

 New Frontiers in Ecological Biotechnology